The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Permission-based access

-This reduces confusion, speeds up collaboration, and protects your IP.
+This reduces confusion, speeds up collaboration, and protects your intellectual property.

 6. Quality Control & Compliance Tools

-Regulated industries demand documentation.
-Even unregulated ones benefit from standardisation.
-Your AM software should allow:
+Regulated industries demand thorough documentation.
+Even unregulated ones benefit from standardization.
+Your AM software should offer:

 Easy logging of inspection results